Velocidex/velociraptor-web/content/docs/vql_reference/functions.md

 using its `String` method.

 This function is important when constructing parameters for certain accessors which receive a URL.
-For exampel the `zip` accessor requires its file names to consist of URLs.
+For example the `zip` accessor requires its file names to consist of URLs.
 The Zip accessor interprets the URL in the following way: